murbapas/cloudy_helpers/README.md

 # cloudy_helpers
-Stuff to help me remember
+Mostly bash scripts that help me remember how I actually did it...